data-apis/array-api/spec/API_specification/linear_algebra_functions.md

     -   a namedtuple (`sign`, `logabsdet`) whose

-        -   first element must be an array containing a number representing the sign of the determinant.
+        -   first element must be an array containing a number representing the sign of the determinant for each square matrix.
-        -   second element must be an array containing the determinant.
+        -   second element must be an array containing the determinant for each square matrix.

         For a real matrix, the sign of the determinant must be either `1`, `0`, or `-1`.
 If a determinant is zero, then the corresponding `sign` must be `0` and `logabsdet` must be `-infinity`.
 In all cases, the determinant must be equal to `sign * exp(logsabsdet)`.